Marine Science Summer Program

 About Our Summer Marine Science Program

 The Marine Science Summer Program at the University of Hawaiʻi at Hilo is designed to take full advantage of the "Big Island" of Hawaiʻi's variety of marine environments ranging from deep ocean to coral reef to estuary.
 An exciting array of ocean activities is planned.
 These activities are designed to stimulate the student's interest, provide experience-oriented learning and take full advantage of the island's exotic offerings.

-For complete Summer Session information, contact CCECS for a catalog.
+For Summer Session information, contact College of Natural and Health Sciences (CNHS) at email@example.com or call (808) 932-7506.
 If you are interested in the Marine Science Summer Program, ask to be placed on the mailing list to receive the marine science brochure.